hechoendrupal/drupal-console-book/hu/commands/generate-doc-dash.md

 ## Rendelkezésre álló beállítások
 Beállítás | Részletek
 -------|-------------
---path | A docset mentési könyvtárának útvonala.
+--path | The path to the directory where the docset will be saved.